mittwald/bump-app-version-action/README.md

 # Bump App Version Action

-Github Action to bump `version` and `appVersion` in Mittwald Helm Charts.
+Github Action to bump `chartVersion` and `appVersion` in Mittwald Helm Charts.

-Optionally, the new chart version can be published to [mittwald/helm-charts](https://github.com/mittwald/helm-charts).
+Optionally, the new chart version can be published to [helm.mittwald.de](helm.mittwald.de).

 The chart version is automatically determined using the `GITHUB_REF` environment variable: `TAG="${GITHUB_REF##*/}"`.